TomBonness/cpp-notes/Ch.2 Notes.md

   - c++ does not support **nested functions**
     - cannot define a function inside of another function, but you can call it

 ## Ch 2.2 - Function Return Values
+- **return type** the type defined before the functionname that determines the type it will return
+- **return value** is what is returned back to the caller
+- requirements for main()
+  - must return an **int**
+  - cannot explicitly make a function call to main()
+  - generally (not always) main should be the last function in the file
 -